pmaguire/maguire.engineering/src/posts/post-original.md

 ---
-title: Post One
+title: An initial blog post that I haven't written yet
 order: 1
 ---

-Hello, I am _Post One._
+Hello, I am a placeholder!

 **Nice to meet you!**